eventflow/EventFlow/README.md

   Read the [migration guide](https://geteventflow.net/migrations/v0-to-v1/) to view the full list of breaking changes as well as recommendations on how to migrate.

-  ### Documentation (not complete)
+  ### Documentation
-  Version 1.x documentation has been pulled into this repository in order to have the code and documentation closer together and (hopefully) have the documentation updated in the same pull-requests as any code changes.
+  Version 1.x documentation has been pulled into this repository in order to have the code and documentation closer together and have the documentation updated in the same pull-requests as any code changes.
+The compiled version of the documentation is available at https://geteventflow.net/.

   ### NuGet package status